| The Council of European Union, Having regard to the Treaty

 shall be deemed to be terrorist offences:

-facility, a transport system, an infrastructure facility, including
+system, an infrastructure facility, including an information

-life or result in major economic loss; (e) seizure of aircraft, ships or other means of public or goods
+or result in major economic loss; (e) seizure of aircraft,

-transport; (f) manufacture, possession, acquisition, transport, supply or use
+manufacture, possession, acquisition, transport, supply or use

 of weapons, explosives or of nuclear, biological or chemical

-weapons, as well as research into, and development of, biological
+weapons, as well as research into, and development of,

-and chemical weapons; (g) release of dangerous substances, or causing fires, floods or
+biological and chemical weapons; (g) release of dangerous

-explosions the effect of which is to endanger human life; (h) interfering with or disrupting the supply of water, power or any
+which is to endanger human life; (h) interfering with or

-endanger human life; (i) threatening to commit any of the acts listed in (a) to (h).
+(i) threatening to commit any of the acts listed in (a) to (h).

-Article 2 Offences relating to a terrorist group
+Offences relating to a terrorist group

-1. For the purposes of this Framework Decision, ‘terrorist group’
+1. For the purposes of this Framework Decision, ‘terrorist

-shall mean: a structured group of more than two persons,
+group’ shall mean: a structured group of more than two persons,

 established over a period of time and acting in concert to commit